+The top pretender for the M4 replacement, NGSW-R Carbine is a hell of a rifle.
 The ongoing competition for the next Army M249 Squad Automatic Weapon and M4 carbine replacement has entered the next phase as Army revealed they have settled on three defense contractors.
 The final decision has yet to be made, but at least one other weapons manufacturer is hoping that a bit of consumer approval could help upset the competition.

 Earlier this week, MARS Inc. and Cobalt Kinetics unveiled their newest futuristic gun designed especially for the Army’s Next Generation Squad Weapon program, a carbine and light machine gun.
 The submission was presented on the heels of the Association of the U.S. Army’s annual expo in Washington, D.C., where General Dynamics-OTS, AAI Corporation Textron Systems and Sig Sauer, touted their official candidates.